Nivalyx/osu-wiki/wiki/Tournaments/oASIS/1/en.md

 2. In the lobby, all players will have to consecutively play all of the eleven Qualifier beatmaps in the order of NM1 -> NM2 -> NM3 -> NM4 -> HD1 -> HD2 -> HR1 -> HR2 -> DT1 -> DT2 -> DT3.
 3. Players **are not allowed** to ban any beatmaps in the Qualifiers.
 4. Players **are not allowed** to join (or register for) more than one Qualifier lobby.
-5. Based on their performance in the Qualifier, players will be ranked based on their Z-Sum value (which is the amount of their Z-Score across all Qualifier beatmaps in total).
+5. Based on their performance in the Qualifier, players will be ranked based on their Z-Sum value (which is the amount of Z-Score across all Qualifier beatmaps in total).
 A brief explanation on the concept of Z-Sum and Z-Score can be found [here](http://www.statisticshowto.com/probability-and-statistics/z-score/).
-6. 16 players with the **highest average rank overall** will advance to the knock-out stages.
+6. 16 players with the **highest Z-Sum value** will advance to the knock-out stages.
-   - If there are two (or more) players who share the same average rank, the player holding the higher total score combined from all eight Qualifier beatmaps will be placed in the higher seed.
+   - If there are two (or more) players who share the same Z-Sum value, the player that holds the higher total score combined from all ten Qualifier beatmaps will be placed in the higher seed.
 7. Failure to attend in any of the predetermined Qualifier lobbies will result in an instant elimination from the tournament.

 #### Knock-out stage rules